gchudnov/bspec/README.md

                         .and(Spec(isTicketExpired).not())
                         .and(Spec(isMaxJourneys).not());

-// Some ticket we would like to check against the given rules var ticket = {
+// A ticket we would like to check var ticket = {
   stations: [ 'Riva' ],
   expiresAt: new Date(2015, 2, 6),